 Spec-Driven Testing #

-Derive test limits and traceability from the product specification.
-The verify fixture resolves the limit, DUT pin, and spec reference automatically from the active product_context (a ProductContext — the loaded-product container exposed to tests) — you just call verify(name, value).
+Derive test limits and traceability from the part specification.
+The verify fixture resolves the limit, UUT pin, and spec reference automatically from the active part (loaded from parts/*.yaml; the part fixture exposes that Part definition) — you just call verify(name, value).

 The workflow #

-1. Define the product YAML with typed characteristics, pins, and operating conditions
+1. Define the part YAML with typed characteristics, pins, and operating conditions

 3. Call verify(name, value) from the test body — everything else flows through